QualiTorque/qualitorque.github.io/docs/governance/policies.md

 #### __Developing Torque policies__

 1. __Package__: For Torque to recognize and be able to execute your policy, you need to use the torque packages.
-The packages that are currently available are torque.environment and torque.terraform_plan.
+The packages that are currently available are torque.consumption, torque.environment and torque.terraform_plan.
 So your first line of the rego file which is the package name should be one of these packages.
 2. __terraform_plan__ policies need at least one __deny__ rule to be valid.
 For example, a __terraform_plan__ policy can look like this: